-In NNPS, the members of school-based ATPs (teachers, parents, administrators, and others) share leadership for conducting planned activities.
+In NNPS, the members of school-based ATPs share leadership for conducting planned activities.
 They strengthen leadership and organizational skills as their programs improve from year to year.
 When

 ATPs write annual plans, conduct team meetings, reach out to all families, work with community partners, and evaluate their efforts, they become increasingly expert on family and community engagement and learn the workings of the school and district.